wp-plugins/search-magic-fields-2-widget/readme.txt

 5. The User's Interface for Settings.

 == Changelog ==
+= 0.4.6.2 =
+* fix drag and drop problem on search widgets administrator's interface for older versions of Internet Explorer
+* added style sheet for search widget
+* several small enhancements and bug fixes
 = 0.4.6 =
 * The search results table of posts is now a sortable table.
 Note that this requires a manual upgrade of search widget's content macro.
 = 0.4.5.3 =